 The patient who bemoaned his animation deformity on gynecomastia.org noted that his original plastic surgeon recommended liposuction as a possible treatment.
 We would not likely choose this option, because even though removing more tissue would smooth out the difference between the surrounding area and the crater, there would be even less support for the patient’s nipple/areola complex.

 Gynecomastia revision patients who have been disappointed with the outcome created by another surgeon are a large part of our patient base.
-Since we’ve been helping many thousands of guys with man boobs for more than thirty years, it’s possible we may have more experience with primary and revision gynecomastia than any other practice in the country.
-Our reputation for handling challenging cases has grown, and it gives us great satisfaction to improve results that have crushed a patient who was hoping for something more.
+Since we’ve been helping many thousands of guys with man boobs for more than thirty-five years, it’s possible we may have more experience with primary and revision gynecomastia than any other practice in the country.
+Our reputation for handling challenging cases of gynecomastia in South Florida has grown, and it gives us great satisfaction to improve results that have crushed a patient who was hoping for something more.

 If you’re bemoaning your post-gynecomastia surgery appearance, contact us.
 We’ll be glad to give you our expert, honest assessment.
 Chances are we’ll tell you we can make your chest look much better, but perhaps not “perfect.”
 And if we feel we can’t do that, for whatever reason, we’ll tell you that too.